Active Termite Control technician

 Common questions

-What's the difference between a timber pest inspection and a building inspection?
+What's the difference between a termite inspection and a building inspection?

-A timber pest inspection covers termites, borers, and decay fungi in the timber.
-A building inspection covers the structure, roof, plumbing, and the rest of the building's condition.
-They're separate jobs.
-For a property purchase you want both.
+A termite and timber pest inspection covers termites, borers and decay fungi in the timber.
+A building inspection covers the structure, roof, plumbing and the rest of the property's condition.
+They're separate jobs, and for a purchase you want both.

 Does this cover general pests like cockroaches and rodents?

-No. A pre-purchase timber pest inspection is about the three things that damage timber: termites, borers, and decay fungi.
-It isn't a general pest treatment.
+No. A pre-purchase inspection covers the three things that damage timber: termites, borers and decay fungi.
+It's not a general pest treatment.

 What if the inspection finds a problem?